BrightProgramming/BrightProgramming.AiSupportAssistant/docs/development/overview.md

 # Development

-The solution is organised into a Web application, an API and two test projects.
+The solution contains four projects:

+- `BrightProgramming.AiSupportAssistant.Api`
+- `BrightProgramming.AiSupportAssistant.Web`
+- `BrightProgramming.AiSupportAssistant.Api.UnitTests`
+- `BrightProgramming.AiSupportAssistant.Api.IntegrationTests`

+The API and Web projects both target .NET 10.

+## API

+The API uses ASP.NET Core controllers, options binding, dependency injection, Problem Details, and the OpenAI client library.

+Startup registration is split into focused extension methods:

+- `AddOptions`
+- `AddMappers`
+- `AddAi`
+- `AddKnowledge`
+- `AddApplicationServices`
+- `AddExceptionHandling`

-## Applications
+## Web

-`BrightProgramming.AiSupportAssistant.Web` is a Blazor Web application using interactive server components.
+The web project is a Blazor Web App using Interactive Server components.

-`BrightProgramming.AiSupportAssistant.Api` is an ASP.NET Core Web API.
-Its responsibilities are divided into controllers, services, knowledge processing, AI processing, configuration and startup registration.
+The UI is split into components for the hero, question entry and answer rendering.

-## Development principles
+## Development principle

-The API uses constructor injection and interfaces for application dependencies.

-Provider selection is configuration-driven through factories rather than hard-coded in the processors.

-Knowledge storage is separated from knowledge provision through `IKnowledgeRepository` and `IKnowledgeProvider`.

-AI knowledge matching and answer generation have separate provider abstractions.

-## Source layout

-See [Project Structure](project-structure.md) for the main folders and classes.

-## Extending the system

-See [Extending Providers](extending-providers.md) for the provider registration and configuration pattern.

-## Testing

-The project contains unit tests for controllers, mapping, services, processors, factories, providers and startup configuration.

-The API also has integration tests covering successful requests, validation failures, AI provider failures and dependency injection resolution.
+Keep orchestration separate from provider implementations.

+When adding infrastructure, prefer an interface, a concrete implementation, DI registration and configuration rather than coupling the workflow directly to the infrastructure.